elastic/kibana/rfcs/text/0013_saved_object_migrations.md

     Disadvantages:
     - Since users have to take down outdated nodes before they can start the upgrade, they have to enter the downtime window before they know about this problem.
 This prolongs the downtime window and in many cases might cause an operations team to have to reschedule their downtime window to give them time to investigate the documents that need to be deleted.
 Logging an error on every startup could warn users ahead of time to mitigate this.
     - We don’t expose Kibana logs on Cloud so this will have to be escalated to support and could take 48hrs to resolve (users can safely rollback, but without visibility into the logs they might not know this).
 Exposing Kibana logs is on the cloud team’s roadmap.
+    - It might not be obvious just from the saved object type, which plugin created these objects.

+We prefer option (3) since it provides flexibility for disabling plugins in the same version while also protecting users' data in all cases during an upgrade migration.

 # 5. Alternatives
 ## 5.1 Rolling upgrades